robn/XML-Quick/README.md

 - YAMASHINA Hio fixed a bug where `xml` would modify the caller's data
 - Dawid Joubert suggested escaping non-ASCII characters and provided a patch (though I did it a little bit differently to how he suggested)
+- Peter Eichman fixed a bug where single quotes in attribute values were not being escaped.

 # COPYRIGHT AND LICENSE